Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: and a Faithful Translation into

+\end{enumerate} We conclude that the translation of $\term{C}$ cannot be typed under $\vdash$, because the priority requirements cannot be satisfied.
+Hence, \Cref{t:FIRST:df} does not apply, and so deadlock freedom cannot be guaranteed for $\term{C}$.

+Note that it is straightforward to define variants of $\term{C}$ whose translations are well typed under $\vdash$, thus guaranteeing deadlock freedom through \Cref{t:FIRST:df}.
+An example is the variant of $ \term{M(x,y)}$ above in which the $\term{\tClose x_1}$ occurs before the $\term{\tLet (v,y_1)}$. \end{exa}

-\begin{rem} Determining the deadlock-freedom of well-typed CGV programs by means of translation into APCP is of the same complexity as a direct, priority-based approach.
-It is easy to see that the translation is $\mcl{O}(n)$ in the size of the CGV typing derivation.
-We could add priorities to the types of CGV and derive from the translation priority requirements; this would boil down to roughly the same amount of checking.
-Hence, the indirect approach via APCP is equally complex.
-This justifies keeping the type system of CGV simple, compared to type systems that use priorities for deadlock-free functional programs such as Padovani and Novara's~\cite{conf/forte/PadovaniN15} and Kokke and Dardha's~\cite{conf/forte/KokkeD21}. \end{rem}
+\begin{rem} Determining the deadlock freedom of well-typed \FIRST programs by means of translation into \APCP is of similar complexity as a direct, priority-based approach.
+It is easy to see that the translation is $\mcl{O}(n)$ in the size of the \FIRST typing derivation.
+We could add priorities to the types of \FIRST and derive priority requirements from the translation; this would boil down to roughly the same amount of checking.
+Hence, the indirect approach via \APCP is similarly complex.
+This justifies keeping the type system of \FIRST simple, compared to type systems that use priorities for deadlock-free functional programs such as those by, e.g., Padovani and Novara~\cite{conf/forte/PadovaniN15} and Kokke and Dardha~\cite{conf/forte/KokkeD21}. \end{rem}